West Kirby Grammar School: History

-The school has several international links, successfully running a variety of trips to Fougeres, France; the Christmas Markets in Cologne and Aachen, Germany; Barcelona, Spain; an exchange programme with a school in Gladenbach, Germany; Yaroslavl, Russia.
+The school has several international links, successfully running a variety of trips to Fougeres, France; Cologne and Aachen, Germany; Barcelona, Spain; Yaroslavl, Russia and an exchange programme with a school in Gladenbach, Germany.
 Additionally the school often raises funds for its "Make a Difference" campaign, raising money for Inner Mongolian schools, before having a trip for selected students in the summer holidays to Hong Kong, mainland China and to Inner Mongolia to see how the money is being put to use.
 Furthermore, in 2006 the school won the Wirral International School Award.

 The school has 6 houses; Hudson (White), Stewart (Yellow), Gonner (Blue), Furniss (Purple), Wallis (Red) and Paton (Green).
 These all compete throughout the year at various house events ranging from music and a general knowledge quiz to team and individual sports.

 Two pupils from the school have taken part in the international schools Arctic expedition and the international young scientists space camp; both these pupils who attended sixth form at the school were representing the UK.
 The school's Under 13 football team has also achieved national success after competing in the final of the tournament at Wembley stadium.